Anarchist architecture: Examples

 The housing project Nuovo Villaggio Matteotti for steelworkers in the Italian town Terni was designed by architect Giancarlo De Carlo according to his anarchist principles.
 De Carlo included future inhabitants during the design process of the project, which was realized between 1969 and 1974.
-Some of the principles that characterize the design was that the buildings “must be neither fragmented nor a single block” and his conviction that “pedestrian walkways [should be] built in a scale proportioned to the individual’s psychological needs: spaces that can be immediately perceived, walkways that are both variable and inspiring, the presence of greenery, carefully chosen details”.
+Some of the principles that characterize the design were that the buildings "must be neither fragmented nor a single block" and his conviction that "pedestrian walkways [should be] built in a scale proportioned to the individual’s psychological needs: spaces that can be immediately perceived, walkways that are both variable and inspiring, the presence of greenery, carefully chosen details”.

 Squatting is considered a form of anarchist architecture, as people occupy an empty construction and modify it for their own needs.
 One of the best known examples is Freetown Christiania, a commune in Copenhagen that was built in 1971 in and around abandoned military buildings.
 Inhabitants of Christiania modified existing barracks and built their own structures in an "extraordinary diversity of styles and materials that survive to this day".

 Favela da Rocinha, Rio de Janeiro.

 Self built houses in informal settlements in the Global South, such as barriadas or favelas in Latin America, have been described as anarchitecture.
 These buildings are an illegal alternative to housing provided by governments and private companies.
 British anarchist architect John Turner saw such communities as an example of self reliance of workers.
 Turner described informal settlements as "architecture that worked" and advocated that the inhabitants of such settlements should be free to produce homes and social spaces for themselves.